Incorporating a company

 1. Set up an online services account

-• a RealMe® login, and
+- a RealMe® login, and

-• an online services account with the Companies Register.
+- an online account with us.

 2. Reserve a company name